 In California divorce proceedings, some of the questions most frequently asked by our clients involve alimony and property division.
 California is a community property state, meaning that the court divides marital property equally, generally speaking.
 We understand that these questions are very pressing for many of our clients.
 These are among the issues that affect your future after your divorce.
 Today’s blog post is written to answer some of those questions and to serve as a resource for individuals facing, contemplating, or going through divorce.

-How Does a Marital Property Division Lawyer Help?
+How Does a Lawyer Help With Marital Property Division?

 Together, for however long you and your spouse were married, you built a life together.
 This involved mutual sacrifice and effort, to whatever degree those sacrifices and expenditures occurred.
 Your husband or wife may have put his / her career aside and stayed home to watch your children and / or keep order in the home.
 Or he / she may have main financial earner for the family.
 In dividing the assets and property involved in a marriage, both parties’ contributions must be taken into account.